openworm/owmeta/docs/contexts.rst

 Classes and contexts
 --------------------
-POW can load classes as well as instances from an RDF graph.
+owmeta can load classes as well as instances from an RDF graph.
 The packages which define the classes must already be installed in the Python library path, and a few statements need to be in the graph you are loading from or in a graph imported (transitively) by that graph.
 The statements you need are these